 In your letter you should set out the details of your complaint, the consequences for you as a result and the remedy you are seeking and send it to our company address.

-Alternatively you can e-mail your complaint to a Director with the subject ‘Complaint’.
+Alternatively you can e-mail your complaint to the line manager with the subject ‘Complaint’.

 You can expect your complaint to be acknowledged within 4 working days of receipt.
 You should get a response and an explanation within 15 working days, and we will respond in the same medium you put forward your complaint, unless requested differently.

-If you are unsure which member of personnel to write to, your complaint should be sent to a Director.
+If you are unsure which member of personnel to write to, your complaint should be sent to the Operations Manager.

-If you are not satisfied with the initial response to the complaint then you can write to the Managing Director and ask for your complaint and the response to be reviewed.
-You can expect the Managing Director to acknowledge your request within 4 working days of receipt and a response within 15 workings days.
+If you are not satisfied with the initial response to the complaint then you can write to the Line Manager and ask for your complaint and the response to be reviewed.
+You can expect the Line Manager to acknowledge your request within 4 working days of receipt and a response within 15 workings days.

 Our aim is to resolve all matters as quickly as possible.
 However, inevitably some issues will be more complex and therefore may require longer to be fully investigated.
 Consequently timescales given for handling and responding to complaints are indicative.
 If a matter requires more detailed investigation, you will receive an interim response describing what is being done to deal with the matter, and when a full reply can be expected and from whom.

-If you are not satisfied with the subsequent reply from the Managing Director, then you have the option of writing to the Board of Directors, stating the reason why you are dissatisfied with the outcome.
-You must do this within 10 days of receiving the written response from the Managing Director.
+If you are not satisfied with the subsequent reply from the Line Manager, then you have the option of writing to the Operations Manager, stating the reason why you are dissatisfied with the outcome.
+You must do this within 10 days of receiving the written response from the Line Manager.

-The Board of Directors will respond normally within 10 working days to inform you of the action which will be taken to investigate your complaint, and when you can expect to hear the outcome of the investigation.
+The Operations Manager will respond normally within 10 working days to inform you of the action which will be taken to investigate your complaint, and when you can expect to hear the outcome of the investigation.